Discover how Melior’s unique phenotypic screening platforms can uncover the untapped value of your candidate therapeutic

 Rheumatoid arthritis (RA) is an autoimmune disorder characterized by chronic erosive inflammation in joints leading to the destruction of cartilage and bone.

-Immunization of mice with type II collagen leads to the development of arthritis in the collagen-induced arthritis (CIA) model of RA.
+Immunization of mice with type II collagen leads to the development of arthritis in the collagen induced arthritis model of RA (CIA).
 A number of anti-inflammatory compounds are effective in reducing inflammation in this model of arthritis.

-This study was designed to establish a mouse model of RA and test the efficacy of the anti-inflammatory reference compound, Dexamethasone, in the CIA model of RA.
+This study was designed to establish a collagen induced arthritis mouse model of RA and test the efficacy of the anti-inflammatory reference compound, Dexamethasone, in the CIA model of RA.

 Average combined clinical score of all four paws.
 Clinical scores were assessed five days a week beginning on Day 27 and ending on Day 42.